-Studies associated with anterior inferior
+Studies associated with anterior prefrontal

 Term-based meta-analyses: Frequently Asked Questions

-This page displays information for an automated Neurosynth meta-analysis of the term "anterior inferior".
+This page displays information for an automated Neurosynth meta-analysis of the term "anterior prefrontal".
 The meta-analysis was performed by automatically identifying all studies in the Neurosynth database that loaded highly on the term, and then performing meta-analyses to identify brain regions that were consistently or preferentially reported in the tables of those studies.

 What do the "forward inference" and "reverse inference" maps mean?

 For a detailed explanation, please see our Yarkoni et al (2011).
-In brief, the forward inference map displays brain regions that are consistently active in studies that load highly on the term "anterior inferior".
+In brief, the forward inference map displays brain regions that are consistently active in studies that load highly on the term "anterior prefrontal".
 Regions with large z-scores are reported more often than one would expect them to be if activation anywhere in the brain was equally likely.
 Note that this is typically not so interesting, because it turns out that some brain regions are consistently reported in a lot of different kinds of studies (again, see our paper).
 So as a general rule of thumb, we don't recommend paying much attention to forward inference maps.

 How do you determine which studies to include in an analysis?